davewasthere/davebeer/_posts/2012-03-14-bing-as-good-as-google-not-yet-at-least.md

 ---
 layout: default
 title: Microsoft say Bing as good as Google?
 Not yet at least.
-description: Just a quick comparison between search engines.
+description: "Just a quick comparison between search engines.
+I compare Bing's results with Google's"
 ---
 It looks as though Bing still need to sort out their indexing.